JordanTFoster/osticket-prereqs/README.md

 <img width="2485" height="1295" alt="image" src="https://github.com/user-attachments/assets/ccd208c4-31ad-4ad5-9923-57631cb1df83" />
 </p>
 <p>
-With nothing selected in IIS, Navigate to the far right panel to stop and restart the server to initiate the changes to the PHP Configuration.
+With nothing selected in IIS, Navigate to the far right Actions panel to stop and restart the server to initiate the changes to the PHP Configuration.
 </p>
 <br />